 Introduction

 This publication covers federal fuel tax credits you may be able to claim on your income tax return.
-It also covers fuel tax refunds you can claim during the year.
+It also covers fuel tax refunds you may be able to claim during the year.

 This publication discusses the following subjects.